sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

         -   v17.06/
         -   master/

+**For development purposes**
-**In case you wish to contribute to the SOFA codebase as a developer**, [FORK](https://guides.github.com/activities/forking/) the repository first.
+In case you wish to contribute to the SOFA codebase as a developer, [FORK](https://guides.github.com/activities/forking/) the repository first.

-Get the current **stable** version on the v17.06 branch:
+Then get the current **stable** version on the v17.06 branch:
 ``` {.bash .stable}
 git clone -b v17.06 https://github.com/your-username/sofa.git sofa/src/
 ```